Navigating relationships can be a tricky business, especially when there are toxic people involved.

 Well, toxic women, for instance, have mastered certain tactics to take undue advantage of your good nature.

-In this piece titled ’10 ways toxic women take advantage of your kindness’, I’ll help shed some light on these maneuvers.
+In this piece, I’ll help shed some light on these maneuvers.
 Giving you the knowledge to spot these tactics can equip you to stand your ground, ensuring your kindness becomes a strength, not a weakness.

 1) Emotional blackmail